TheRealDjElite/ComplianceAuditDashboard/README.md

 # Compliance Audit Dashboard

-⁂ _Applied learning prototype.
-Built with SQL and Excel using AI assistance.
-Not a production system._
+⚠️ Applied learning prototype.
+Built with SQL and Excel as a learning project.
+Not for production use.

-A SQL-based tool to help audit eligibility cases for SNAP, TANF, and Medicaid programs, ensuring data accuracy and compliance.
+A SQL-based tool that demonstrates how to audit case data for compliance.
+Reads CSV/Excel inputs into a database, applies SQL queries to check data quality, and generates simple audit results.

 ## 🔍 What It Does
-- Tracks eligibility case data across public programs
+- Store and organize case data using a SQL schema
-- Flags non-compliant cases for review using SQL queries
+- Run audit queries to flag missing or invalid records
-- Supports both MySQL and PostgreSQL databases
+- Support MySQL or PostgreSQL for flexibility
-- Helps remote teams stay organized and audit-ready
+- Provide simple reports that can help QA teams review compliance

 ## 🧰 Tools Used
 - SQL (MySQL or PostgreSQL)